akazukin5151/syncplay/README.md

 1. Download the `.dmg` in the latest successful CI action and install as normal

+## Install for Linux from AppImage

+1. Download the AppImage from the latest successful CI action

-## Install from source for Linux
+## Install from source

 0. Prerequisites: Go >= 1.17 and Python
 1. Git clone and cd
 2. `git submodule update --init` to clone the confluence fork
 3. `cd vendor/confluence` then `go build -o out/confluence`
 4. Install syncplay however you want.
-For development, use `pip install -e .`.
-Make sure to disable anaconda.
+For development, you could use `pip install -e .`.
+Make sure to disable anaconda before running that.

 ## First time setup